CodeChron/fullstack-js-with-meteor-react-docs/delete_a_note.md

 ```

-The actual db operation is handled via our container.
+Next, we add a delete handler to our container.

 ``` /imports/containers/homepage_container.jsx ```